 However, there are many reasons why a dog may need to eat more frequently throughout the day.
-Dogs with certain health conditions such as megaesophagus, inflammatory bowel disease, or even just a sensitive stomach, may benefit from eating smaller, more frequent meals throughout the day, rather than two large meals.
+Dogs with certain health conditions such as megaesophagus, inflammatory bowel disease (check out our guide to IBD in dogs for more on this), or even just a sensitive stomach, may benefit from eating smaller, more frequent meals throughout the day, rather than two large meals.

 Some dogs are also prone to vomiting if their stomach is empty for long periods, a condition known as bilious vomiting syndrome.
 In these dogs, more frequent meals can help reduce the vomiting.